juanitohf/angular-background-video/README.md

 # angular-background-video
-It is a angularjs directive to generate video background with carous.
+It is a angularjs directive to generate video background with carousel.
 It does NOT require jQuery and external libraries.

 Demo: http://www.web-huertas.com:8080/angular-video-background/#/